 "[A good leader] is always open to his or her team's ideas and suggestions, ready to consider them and possibly develop them further," Negrash said.
 "A good leader also gives the team new challenges, preventing them from becoming bored and complacent while showing confidence in their potential."

 Focus on the positives

 As much as leaders wish that their team's day-to-day operations could run smoothly all the time, they're bound to run into the occasional obstacle.
 Whether it's a minor miscommunication or a major error, the way a leader handles a negative situation says a lot about his or her leadership skills.
 Robert Mann, author of "The Measure of a Leader" (iUniverse, 2013), recommended focusing on the good in any set of circumstances.

 "Look at three positive things about a problem before you identify what makes it dissatisfying," Mann said.
 "The more you look at the positives in a problem, the more positively people react with one another."

 In his research, Mann has found that, after individuals point out things they're happy with in a problematic situation, they don't feel so strongly about the problem and are better able to think clearly and solve it.
 The same is true when a leader needs to improve his or her strategy.
-If you or a team member notices a particular course of action you've taken that just isn't working, figure out some things you've done in similar situations that have worked.
-Dr. Peter Fuda, author of "Leadership Transformed" (New Harvest, 2013), says that leaders can learn to focus on the positive by shifting from 'critic to cheerleader' of their teams.
+If you or a team member notices a particular course of action you've taken that just isn't working, figure out some things you've done in the past that have worked.

 "This strategy involves moving from a focus on what is going wrong to what is going right," Fuda said.
 "Shining a light on issues and problems is an important part of transformation, but it must not become a leader's default setting.
 An important mantra I have shared with almost every leader I have met is, 'Don't let perfect get in the way of better.'"